C0PEP0D/sheld0n/README.md

 [![DOI](https://zenodo.org/badge/421041396.svg)](https://zenodo.org/badge/latestdoi/421041396)

 A code that enables complex active particle advection in flows.
-The code is still in active developpement, feel free to ask for features.
+The code is still in active development, feel free to ask for features.

-This code enables to compute active particle trajectories inside flows.
+This parallel code enables to compute active particle trajectories inside flows.
 It enables the user to specify a complex behaviour of particles.
 It can be used with external flow data, thus enabling to use data from flow simulations or experiments.
 Moreover, provided an internet connection, the software enables to use flows of the [Johns Hopkins Turbulence Database](http://turbulence.pha.jhu.edu/).
-Please keep in mind that this is a work in progress, all may not work out of the box yet.
-This software should be usable on any operating system but only have been tested on recent Linux distributions (Ubuntu, Archlinux...).
+This software should be usable on any operating system.
+It have been tested on recent Linux distributions (Ubuntu, Archlinux...) and OSX.
+On Windows I would advise to use **Windows Subsystem for Linux (WSL)** to avoid any surprises.

 This repository contains:

-1. [Lagrangian active particles advection software](./app) that binds low-level c++ modules into a high-level command line tool.
+* [Lagrangian active particles advection software](./app) that binds low-level C++ modules into a high-level command line tool.
-2. A few low-level c++ [modules](./modules) that can be used independently.
+* A few low-level c++ [modules](./modules) that can be used independently.

 ## Table of Contents